 Q: Do agrologists have to be paid overtime?

 A: As per the Employment Standards Regulation, Alta.
 Reg.
-14/97, Section 2(2)(m), professional agrologists are exempt from minimum standards legislation in the Employment Standards Code dealing with hours of work and overtime entitlements.
+14/97, (2) Sec 14(1)(m), professional agrologists or agrologists in training are exempt from minimum standards legislation in the Employment Standards Code dealing with hours of work and overtime entitlements.
 This same situation applies to quite a few designated professions, including professional engineers and lawyers.